Rolakamin/Maven-Toys-Sales-Performance/README.md

 **Top Performing Products and Stores**

-The top five products by profit were Colourbuds, Lego Bricks, Action Figures, Barrel O’Slimes, and Deck of Cards.
+he analysis revealed that the top five products by profit were Colourbuds, Lego Bricks, Action Figures, Barrel O’Slimes, and Deck of Cards, indicating strong consumer demand and profitability for these items.

-In terms of store performance, the top-performing cities by revenue were Ciudad de Mexico 2 ($260.93k), Guadalajara ($214.70k), Toluca 1 ($207.90k), Ciudad de Mexico ($204.54k), and Monterrey 2 ($190.81k).
-Similarly, the top-performing cities by profit were Ciudad de Mexico ($210.32k), Guadalajara, Monterrey, Hermosillo, and Guanajuato.
-In contrast, the cities with the lowest profits were Merida ($26.6k), La Paz, Cuernavaca, Aguascalientes, and Oaxaca.
+In terms of store performance, Ciudad de Mexico 2, Guadalajara, Toluca 1, Ciudad de Mexico, and Monterrey 2 emerged as the top-performing cities by revenue, while the highest profits were recorded in Ciudad de Mexico, Guadalajara, Monterrey, Hermosillo, and Guanajuato.
+Conversely, cities like Merida, La Paz, Cuernavaca, Aguascalientes, and Oaxaca reported the lowest profits.

+While the exact reasons for low profits in some cities remain unclear, potential contributing factors could include economic conditions, population size, or consumer preferences.
+However, the lack of demographic and socioeconomic data limits a deeper understanding of these trends.